edwardarchaeology/edwardarchaeology.github.io/skulls.md

 <img src="images/PCA/4PCcolor.png?raw=true"/>
 GROSS LDA PLOT

 This plot is nasty to look at but it gives you an error score for classification across each pair.
-In the above example the pair with the lowest error score is PC1 vs PC10 which is shown below with the NA point added in green:
+In the above example the pair with the lowest error score is P2 vs PC5.
+The second ALPACA Run had the lowest biplot discrimination error rate along PC1 vs PC10, which is shown below with the NA point added in green:

 <img src="images/PCA/4PCcolor.png?raw=true"/>